jlaughter/hubitat-pumpsaver-monitor/README.md

   in capability-filtered device pickers (e.g. a Rule Machine "select a Power Meter" list) — Rule Machine's generic attribute picker still sees everything fine.

+## Throw a little glitter on it

+- **Enclosure!** I added STLs and a .3MF of an enclosure I designed for this - magnetic, pops right on to the front of the Symcom box, and perfectly aligns the IR.
+It holds both a 30-pin ESP32 WROOM board, the OLED, and the IR phototransistor.
+Needs to be printed with supports due to the features on the back (magnets, phototransistor socket)

 ## License

 MIT.
 All trademarks mentioned above are property of their respective owners and